Kendrick Lamar's Super Bowl Halftime Show Held Up A Mirror To America

 “

-If there was ever a place to boost a political statement criticizing America's violent beginnings and uncertain future in the hands of President Trump, it's the modern American football field.
+If there was ever a place to boost a political statement criticising America's violent beginnings and uncertain future in the hands of President Trump, it's the modern American football field.

 ”